IsaacMvmv/N/README.md

 -I use 2 folders where I have raspbian armhf & arm64 installed, to chroot and compile faster, if u want native, then native.

 # TO MAKE INSTALL SCRIPTS FOR THE APPSTORE:
--Add support to:
+Add support to:

-. arm64
+-arm64

-- armhf
+-armhf

-- ARCHLINUX (srry guys, you'll have to search for archlinux deps, because I use archlinux, and I dont like to be excluded from appstores)
+-ARCHLINUX (srry guys, you'll have to search for archlinux deps, because I use archlinux, and I dont like to be excluded from appstores)

 # My repos: